-docmd utilizes standard Markdown syntax for media integration.
-We recommend centralizing your media assets in the assets/images/ directory within your project source.
+docmd uses standard Markdown syntax for images.
+Centralise your media assets in the assets/images/ directory within your project source for clean, consistent references.

 { .size-small }